 Who is eligible for government student loans?

-One of the main sources of post-secondary financial assistance is OSAP – the Ontario Student Assistance Program.
+One of the primary sources of post-secondary financial assistance is OSAP – the Ontario Student Assistance Program.

-Protected persons and refugees are those who have been legally recognized by the Immigration and Refugee Board (IRB) and who have a Letter of Determination from the IRB or from Citizenship and Immigration Canada (CIC).
+Protected persons and refugees are those who have been legally recognized by the Immigration and Refugee Board (IRB) or Immigration Refugees Citizenship Canada (IRCC).
+Protected Persons can include convention refugees, humanitarian-protected persons abroad, and persons in need of protection.

-This law does not extend to refugee claimants – individuals who are still in the process of having their refugee status determined by the IRB or CIC.
-If you are a refugee claimant, you should refer to the scholarships listed below and also visit the financial aid office of your institution.
-An advisor from this office can help direct you to different funding options, such as scholarships and bursaries within the institution which you may be eligible for.
+Refugee claimants (individuals still in the process of having their refugee status determined by the IRB or IRCC) are not eligible for OSAP.
+If you are a refugee claimant, refer to the scholarships listed below and visit your institution's financial aid office.
+They can help direct you to different funding options, such as scholarships and bursaries within the institution which you may be eligible for.

 Am I eligible?

 Yes!
-If you are a ‘protected person’ or a convention refugee, you are eligible to apply for OSAP.
+If you are a protected person or a convention refugee, you can apply for OSAP.
 However, there are certain documents which you must have before applying.

 These are:

-- Social Insurance Number (SIN): you must also apply for this on your own.
-Once you have applied, you will be given a temporary SIN which begins with a 9.
-Once you have become a permanent resident, you can apply for your permanent SIN.
-Visit the Service Canada website.
+- A valid copy of your temporary Social Insurance Number (SIN) card.
+You must apply for a temporary SIN card if you don’t already have one.
+Once you have applied, you will be given a temporary SIN, which begins with a 9.
+Once you become a permanent resident, you can apply for your permanent SIN.
+For help applying for a SIN card, submit a Service Canada e-service request form.

 For further information on eligibility and specific details about OSAP, check out these related articles: “What is OSAP?” and “How do I apply for OSAP?”